MforMubashshera/mformubashshera/README.md

 * interned at Engineers Without Borders Sweden alongside nonprofit program experts to develop child-safe policy and procedures
 * mentored by internationally renowned computer scientists at Independent University, Bangladesh to build a patient monitoring system using machine learning
 * obtained bachelor's degree from BRAC University with a major in electronics and communication engineering and a minor in computer science

+## Bio

+I am currently volunteering as a child safeguarding compliance strategist at EWB-SWE.
+I am on a study break from the gradute program in data science at Uppsala University and obtained a bachelor's degree from BRAC University.

 ## Projects